bradymholt/geekytidbits.com/posts/2022-08-22-introducing-jsh/index.md

 Rather than doing a major version update to jBash, I decided to just create a new library, especially since I was able to acquire the `jsh` npm package name!

 A few weeks ago, I released [jsh](https://github.com/bradymholt/jsh) as a new library.
-It's similar in spirit to jBash but adds some of the aforementioned niceties like usage helpers, argument parsing and validation, sound defaults for error handling.
+It's similar in spirit to jBash but adds some of the aforementioned niceties like usage helpers, argument parsing and validation, and sound defaults for error handling.
 Oh yes, and it has a spiffy logo to boot:

 ![jsh logo](jsh-logo.png)

-Here is a simple script example that writings some text to a file and shows off some of these niceties:
+Here is a simple script example that writes some text to a file and shows off some of these niceties:

 ```
 #!/usr/bin/env npx jsh